-Question: What are the differences between the various memories that the 440GX motherboard can support?
+Question: What are the differences between the various memories that the 440BX motherboard can support?

-Answer: The 440GX integrates a main memory DRAM controller that supports 64-bit or 72-bit (64 bit memory data plus 8 ECC bits) DRAM for 8 MB to 512 MB of SDRAM and 8 MB to 2 GB of SDRAM/registered DIMMs.
-The DRAM types supported are either Synchronous DRAM (SDRAM) or registered DIMMs.
+Answer: The 440BX integrates a main memory DRAM controller that supports a 64-bit or 72-bit (64 bit memory data plus 8 ECC bits.)
+DRAM from 8 MB to 512 MB for SDRAM and from 8 MB to 1 GB for EDO or registered DIMM.
+The DRAM types supported are either Extended Data Out (EDO), Synchronous DRAM (SDRAM) or Registered DIM modules. \Note: EDO DIMMs are not recommended for running at 100 MHz bus speed.